madetech/handbook/guides/welfare/paid_counselling.md

 We have setup an employee assistance programme to provide our team with advice on a range of life and work issues, including: counselling, financial, legal, and family concerns, as well as tools and information to support health and wellbeing.

-- Mental health support: Unlimited direct access to mental health therapists through the Unum Help@Hand app (usually via video consultation) offering advice and individual treatment plans.
-- 24/7 Helplines: Immediate and confidential access to qualified counsellors and experts, supporting you on a broad range of topics whenever you need it.
-- Financial wellbeing: Helping you to feel in control of your finances with tailored guidance to improve overall financial wellbeing.
-- Health and fitness plans: Custom work-out plans and nutritional advice to help you reach your health and fitness goals
-- Life event resources: Guidance on key life events such as moving home, becoming a parent, elder care or starting a new job
-- Line manager support: Helping managers on all aspects of their management role, including a referral service and access to advice from professional consultants.
+- Unlimited Remote GP consultations
+- Unlimited Mental Health consultations and support
+- Fit/Sick notes (available at a cost of £15)
+- 360 Wellbeing score
+- Nutritional and Personal training sessions
+- 1:1 Lifestyle coaching
+- Savings and discounts
+- Legal and financial support

 ### Getting assistance

-- **Online:** You can visit http://www.unumlifeworks.co.uk to access help via the website.
+- Access help via the help@hand mobile app.
 You'll receive an email in your Made Tech inbox to activate your account.
 This will be available to you from week 1.
-- **By phone:** You can call the 24/7 help line on 0800 048 2702.
-- **Via the app:** Download the app on your smart phone to access the above services.
+- **Contacting help@hand** email help-at- hand@squarehealth.com or call 0333 577 7805.

 ### Confidentiality